Abdul Malek (Awami League politician)

-Abdul Malek (1 September 1934 – 19 January 2016) is a Bangladesh Awami League politician and the former member of parliament of Mymensingh-4.
+Abdul Malek (1 September 1934 – 19 January 2016) was a Bangladesh Awami League politician and a member of parliament for Mymensingh-4.
 He was an organizer of the Liberation War of Bangladesh.

 Career

-Abdul Malek was elected to parliament from Mymensingh-4 as a Bangladesh Awami League candidate in 1973.
+Abdul Malek was elected to the Provincial Assembly of East Pakistan for constituency Mymensingh-IV in 1970.
 He was an organizer of the Liberation War of Bangladesh.

+After the independence of Bangladesh, he was elected to parliament from Mymensingh-4 as a Bangladesh Awami League candidate in 1973.